tonghuang-uw/Project_2/README.md

 # Usage

--Momentum Selection
+- Momentum Selection
--Lagged price
+- Lagged price
--SMA: Rolling averages
+- SMA: Rolling averages
--EMA
--MACD
+- EMA
+- MACD
-The code use different strategies with different models, simply compare them and choose the most profitable.
+_The code use different strategies with different models, simply compare them and choose the most profitable.

 -------------
 # Contributers
+Contributed by:
-Contributed by: - Tong Huang
+- Tong Huang
 - Matheus Guelfi
 - Akshy Palanisamy

 ---------
 # License

-MIT
+### MIT
+____
-_"this is not a financial product, this projects intends to be educational only"_
+###_"this is not a financial product, this projects intends to be educational only"_

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: